EwoutH/urban-self-driving-effects/paper/paper.md

 - Covers both internal traffic within Rotterdam and external traffic to/from surrounding areas

 ![mrdh_areas_65.svg](img%2Fmrdh_areas_65.svg)
-_Fig A.x: The 65 traffic analysis zones defined in the V-MRDH model, with decreasing resolution farther from the MRDH area.
+_Fig A.9: The 65 traffic analysis zones defined in the V-MRDH model, with decreasing resolution farther from the MRDH area.
 Numbers indicate zone identifiers._

 The OD matrices were processed in several steps: